strapi/documentation/docs/developer-docs/latest/guides/api-token.md

+---
+title: API Tokens - Strapi Developer Documentation
+description: Learn in this guide how to create an API token system in your Strapi project to execute request as an authenticated use.
+---

 # API tokens

 In this guide we will see how you can create an API token system to execute request as an authenticated user.